Jihanger-997/utopian_orbit_blog/_posts/2021-08-10-Poetry-Jihanger.markdown

 A portal to Love.

-Yy walls break with your presence
+My walls break with your presence

 Brick by brick